 The city of Vesali was tormented by three evils: Poverty, cholera and devils.
 The King of Vesali was advised to seek the help of the Buddha.
 Accepting the invitation, the Buddha with company, arrived at Vesali.
 With his transcendental powers, he caused heavy rain to pour down, so heavy that it cleaned the city of all dead bodies and uncleanliness.

-The image on the left is rather unusual.
+This image here is rather unusual.
 It is called Bidding Farewell to Vesali.
-It is unusual because he is looking back over his shoulder taking a last look at Vesali knowing he will soon die and never return.
+It is unusual because he is looking back over his shoulder taking a last look at Vesali (other variant shows the Buddha looking over his left shoulder to the city) knowing he will soon die and never return:

 Later on, Ananda, his disciple went around the city, reciting portions of the Tipitika, and sprinkling lustral water around the city.
 Suffering humans were healed while all devils were frightened and fled the city.